José Fernández (right-handed pitcher): Personal life

 Fernández considered his grandmother, Olga, the "love of his life".
 After six years apart, Olga and José were reunited in Miami after the 2013 baseball season.
 Fernandez married Alejandra Baleato Marichal, his high school sweetheart, in December 2012 in Tampa, Florida.
 The couple divorced in 2014.
 On April 24, 2015, he became a citizen of the United States.

-On September 20, 2016, five days prior to his death, Fernández announced that his girlfriend Maria Arias was pregnant with their child.
+On September 20, 2016, five days prior to his death in a boating accident, Fernández announced that his girlfriend Maria Arias was pregnant with their child.
 Fernández's daughter was born in February 2017.

 Fernández was good friends with teammate Dee Strange-Gordon.
 Strange-Gordon paid tribute to him on the day after his death by wearing Fernández's batting helmet and standing in the right-hand batter's box for the first pitch from Mets' starter Bartolo Colón.
 He then switched sides and hit a lead-off home run, which was his only home run of the year.
 After rounding the bases, Strange-Gordon wept as he pointed to the sky as a tribute to his deceased friend.

 Death

 On September 25, 2016, Fernández died in a pre-dawn boating crash when the 32 ft boat he was piloting was speeding at 56.48 knots (65 mph) and struck the Government Cut north rock jetty off Miami Beach, Florida.
-The U.S. Coast Guard found the boat, Kaught Looking, at about 3:00 a.m., overturned on the jetty near South Pointe Park, and found Fernandez and two other men, Eduardo Rivero and Emilio Jesus Macias, dead at the scene.
+The U.S. Coast Guard found the boat, ꓘaught Looking, at about 3:00 a.m., overturned on the jetty near South Pointe Park, and found Fernandez and two other men, Eduardo Rivero and Emilio Jesus Macias, dead at the scene.
 A Florida Wildlife Commission (FWC) official confirmed that Fernández had died from the blunt impact of the crash.
 The commission received a toxicology report from the medical examiner of Miami-Dade County, but opted not to release the results.
-On October 28, 2016, ESPN obtained the autopsy and toxicology reports, which determined that Fernández had cocaine in his system and was legally drunk (DWI) at the time of the crash.
+On October 28, 2016, ESPN obtained the autopsy and toxicology reports, which determined that Fernández had cocaine in his system and was under the influence of alcohol at the time of the crash.

-The Marlins canceled their game against the Atlanta Braves that day.
+The Marlins canceled their game against the Atlanta Braves on the day of his death.
 Teams around the major leagues honored Fernández, paying tribute with a league-wide moment of silence and the display of his jersey No. 16.
 The Miami Dolphins also observed a moment of silence before their Sunday football game against the Cleveland Browns.
 The next day, all players wore his jersey for the final time for that night's game, a 7–3 win over the New York Mets.
-The City of Miami and the Marlins held a public memorial and funeral procession for Fernández on September 28.
+The city of Miami and the Marlins held a public memorial and funeral procession for Fernández on September 28.
 His ashes were scattered at sea on October 2.